ankitsencode123/cae-cough-resp/README.md

    ```

 3. **Run the Code**
-   The main notebook is `try-vae-1-5-1.ipynb`.
+   The main notebook is `cae-cough-resp.ipynb`.
    Run it top to bottom — it handles:
    - Downloading data
    - Training the model